-Explore Chamonix
+Explore Argentière or Chamonix

-Your trip begins in Chamonix, a mountain town world-famous for its mountaineering history, and the dramatic scenery that greets you as you approach the valley is just a taste of the trip to come.
+Your trip begins in Argentière, at the head of the Chamonix valley, an area world-famous for its mountaineering history, and the dramatic scenery that greets you as you approach the valley is just a taste of the trip to come.
 Overlooked by Mont Blanc, western Europe's highest mountain, and surrounded by jagged peaks and tumbling glaciers, this Alpine valley is breathtakingly beautiful.